*Online sessions available during the current pandemic - call or e-mail me and we can arrange an introductory appointment *

-I am a qualified counselling psychotherapist, registered with the British Association of Counsellors and Psychotherapists.
+I am an experienced and qualified counselling psychotherapist, registered with the British Association of Counsellors and Psychotherapists.

 I offer professional, high quality and confidential counselling to adults and young people in a safe environment, with the possibility of long term work, or short term, to work on specific issues.